ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 To create a catalog, you must have either the **Organizational Administrator** or **Catalog Author** tenant portal role.

-For more information about defining catalogs and policies, see [Working with catalogs](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-6424C4A7-EA95-49A0-B673-9DDB971AB566.html){: external}.
+For more information about defining catalogs and policies, see [Working with catalogs](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-for-Service-Providers-101-archive.zip){: external}.

 ### Uploading your media or templates
 {: #shared_vcd-ops-guide-customer}

 OVF packages can be uploaded to a catalog as a vApp template to make the template available to users.
-For more information, see [Create a vApp template from an OVF file](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-5EA412C4-179A-42CF-9B30-1B81C23551E6.html){: external}.
+For more information, see [Create a vApp template from an OVF file](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-for-Service-Providers-101-archive.zip){: external}.

 Media files, such as ISO disk images and FLP diskette drive images, can be uploaded to a catalog as a media file.
-For more information, see [Working with media files](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-A7530A4B-F782-4848-90FC-BBDE41E3AE85.html){: external}.
+For more information, see [Working with media files](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-for-Service-Providers-101-archive.zip){: external}.

 The maximum import size is 750 GB.
-Large image files or templates might take extended time to upload.
+Large image files or templates might take a long time to upload.
 For assistance with files larger than 750 GB, open an IBM Support ticket by following the steps in [Getting help and support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).
 {: note}

 ## Virtual machines